COMMON QUESTIONS FROM OUR GUESTS

 Things we provide on our Traditional Trips:

-- Dinner on Thursday (4-day trips only), Brunch on Friday (4-day trips only), Dinner on Friday, Brunch and Dinner on Saturday, Breakfast to go on Sunday morning
+- Comfort Trip: Dinner on Friday, Breakfast and Dinner on Saturday, Breakfast to go on Sunday morning

 - Group photo

 Remember that if we transport your pack(s), there is a charge per pack and each pack can be no heavier than 45lbs.
 Please weigh your pack before-hand and book in advance accordingly on the website.
-All packs will be transported by helicopter sling from Hilltop to the Village.
+All packs will be transported by helicopter sling from Hilltop to the Village and then we will have it packed from The Village to Camp.

-HOW CAN I ARRANGE TO RIDE THE HAVASU FALLS HELICOPTER?
+HOW CAN I ARRANGE TO RIDE THE HAVASUPAI HELICOPTER?

 You must make your reservation and pay the day of, either at Hilltop if riding the helicopter down or at the village if riding the helicopter back up to Hilltop.
 Airwest Helicopters is the official provider of helicopter transportation to and from the village.
-As of January 2017, they are charging $85 each way and permit one 45lb pack per person that can be carried on the passenger’s lap for the duration of the 5 minute helicopter ride.
-Please be prepared that they may elect to change their prices anytime and they do not accept advanced reservations, however, if you arrive and sign-up from 10am to 12pm on a Thursday, Friday or Sunday, they guaranty you a spot regardless of how long the line is.
-In the event of severe weather the helicopter may not be available transportation.
-This has never happened on one of our trips, but is possible.
+As of January 2017, they are charging $85 each way and permit one 45lb pack per person that can be carried on the passenger’s lap for the duration of the 10 minute helicopter ride.
+Please be prepared that they may elect to change their prices anytime and they do not accept advanced reservations, however, if you arrive and sign-up from 10am to 1pm on a Monday, Thursday, Friday or Sunday, they guaranty you a spot regardless of how long the line is.
+In the event of severe weather the helicopter may not be available for transportation.
 We have no control over the weather.

 WHERE DO I PARK?